CharithKalhara/Inventory-Management-System/README.md

 # Inventory Management System

 A Spring Boot REST API for managing an inventory operation across products, warehouses, purchasing, sales, invoicing, payments, and stock movements.
-The application persists data in MySQL, exposes interactive OpenAPI documentation, and protects its business endpoints with JWT bearer authentication.
+The application persists data in MySQL, exposes interactive OpenAPI documentation, and protects its business API with JWT bearer authentication.

 ## Contents